sagemath/sagewiki_to_gh-2022-10-10/bug1.md

 = First SAGE Bug Squash =

-Remember the "Twisted Rule" -- Don't work on *anything* unless there is a trac ticket for it.
+Remember the "Twisted Rule" -- Don't work on '''anything''' unless there is a trac ticket for it.

  * [:bug1/status: STATUS]